shanemileham/js-interview-prep/README.md

   * `chatAr(index)` - Returns the character at the specified index.
   * `charCodeAt(index)` - Returns a number indicating the Unicode value of the character at the given index.
   * `indexOf(searchValue[, fromIndex])` - Returns the index within the calling String object of the first occurrence of the specified value, or -1 if not found.
+  * `replace(regexp|substr, newSubstr|function)` - Returns a new string with some or all matches of a pattern replaced by a replacement.
+The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
   * `match(regexp)` - Returns an Array containing the entire match result and any parentheses-captured matched results; null if there were no matches.
   * `slice(beginSlice[, endSlice])` - Returns a new string containing the extracted section of the string.
   * `split([separator[, limit]])` - Returns an array of strings split at each point where the separator occurs in the given string.